Ping-pong in the projective plane over a nonarchimedean field: Undistorted free products

 \subsection{Acknowledgements}

 S.D. was supported by the Huawei Young Talents Program.
 S.D. thanks Anna Wienhard for her invitation to the MPI MiS (Leipzig) in the fall of 2024, where this work was discussed.
 S.D. and D.K. also thank the IH\'ES for excellent working conditions.
 We thank Nic Brody for useful conversations and for his comments on an earlier draft of this note.
+We also thank an anonymous referee for instructive comments.